pelavarre/byobash/README.md

 Look, here you can quickly easily code your opinion.
-You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh or GMail's GCloud Bash inside your Browser.
+You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh or GMail's GCloud GShell Bash inside your Browser.
 You can curate the fixes yourself, keep some fixes secret, crowd-source the rest

 For example, you can type S S H and then Dot Tab Return